CLRX/CLRX-mirror/doc/GcnOperands.md

 ### Operand syntax

-Single operands can be given by their name: `s0`, `v54`.
-CLRX assemblers accepts syntax with
+THe Single operands can be given by their name: `s0`, `v54`.
+CLRX assembler accepts the syntax with
 brackets: `s[0]`, `s[z]`, `v[66]`.
 In many instructions operands are
 64-bit, 96-bit or even 128-bit.
 These operands consists several registers that can be expressed by ranges: `v[3:4]`, `s[8:11]`, `s[16:23]`, where second value is last register's number.

-Names of the registers are case-insensitive.
+The names of the registers are case-insensitive.

-Constant values are automatically resolved if expression have already value.
+The constant values are automatically resolved if an expression have already value.
 The 1/(2*PI), 1.0, -2.0 and other floating point constant values will be resolved if that accurate floating point value will be given.